hodangnamtien/project-Test/README.md

   - `navigation`: Folder to store the navigators.
   - `localization`: Folder to store the languages files.
   - `redux`:
-  - `shared`: Chứa những css dùng chung.
+  - `shared`: Folder to store global styles defined in your project.
   - `types`: Chứa type `navigation` của màn hình.
-  - `utils`: Lưu trữ file ngôn ngữ, các chức năng định dạng như (format ngày tháng,...).
+  - `utils`: You can put utils files over here.
   - `App.tsx`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.